 The collection, release and access to data are governed by the Vocational Education and Training (VET) Data Protocol.
 The VET Data Protocol governs access to National Centre for Vocational Education Research (NCVER) data holdings (national VET administrative collections and surveys) by the Commonwealth and state and territory governments, training providers, peak bodies, researchers and the general public.

-VET Data Protocol
+National VET Data Policy

 The policies specific to NCVER relating to privacy, data quality, data access and data resubmission are provided below: